 What We Do

 BVSC is a charity that supports voluntary action in Birmingham and surrounding areas by providing an environment where organisations and community groups can pursue their aims and thrive.
-We achieve this by providing practical support, demonstrating strong leadership and by forging alliances with key strategic partners through our Third Sector Assembly.
+We achieve this by providing practical support, demonstrating strong leadership and by forging alliances with key strategic partners.